 Saint Peter, MN 56082 United States

-Gustavus has scholarships and student employment opportunities for international students.
-The primary purpose of our financial aid program at Gustavus is to provide financial aid to students who, without such aid, would be unable to attend Gustavus.
-When family resources do not meet our costs, we strive to fill in the gap with financial aid.
+Gustavus has scholarships and student employment opportunities for International students.
 But even with our most significant scholarship award and student employment, you and your family or sponsor will need to contribute a significant part of the cost of your education.